swsingaram/cdiffense/README.md

 Patient inputs were both numerical (patient vitals, age, and length of stay) as well as categorical (admission type/location and preliminary diagnosis); the categorical variables were one-hot encoded.
 CDiffense takes the patients inputs and calculates the probability the patient is in the *C. Diff.* positive class by using a binary classifier.
 Logistic regression showed robust performance among the other binary classifiers it was tested against: a random forest model and a gradient-boosted random forest model.
 (Performance was measured by the area under the ROC curve.)

+Please see the notebook on [Model Training and Testing](https://github.com/swsingaram/cdiffense/blob/master/CDIffense_Training_Cross-Validation_Testing_Feature_Importance.ipynb) for further details.

+CDiffense was deployed on Amazon AWS using Dash.
+The source code of the app can be found [here](https://github.com/swsingaram/cdiffense/blob/master/app/cdiff_web_application_scaled_features.py)

 ## Acknowledgements